Deploy Llama 3.3 and Mistral locally with Ollama and Open WebUI on Ubuntu 24.04

 Key takeaways

-• The piece separating “laptop demo” from “real service” is exposing behind Traefik with TLS and IP/user auth — the second half of this tutorial.
+What separates a laptop demo from a real service is exposing it behind Traefik with TLS and IP or user auth: that is the second half of this tutorial.

 Prerequisites: Ubuntu 24.04 + NVIDIA drivers